 Of course, The Wealthy Barber was published during a different era.
 Interest rates on things like high-interest savings accounts, savings bonds, and GICs were much higher than they are today.
-Today’s ultra-low rates makes it much harder, by comparison, for money to compound to the degree when rates were higher.
+Today’s low rates make it much harder, by comparison, for money to compound to the degree when rates were higher.

 That’s the bad news.
 But the fact that interest rates are so low is even more of a reason to search out the best rates on savings products.
 If you’re not going to make a lot of money by saving, you should certainly find the best deal.

-Consider the difference in putting $10,000 in either a regular savings account that pays 0.25% interest or a high-interest savings account paying 2%.
-In year one, the regular savings account will only pay you $25 in interest versus $200 for the high-interest account.
+Consider the difference in putting $10,000 in either a regular savings account that pays 0.25% interest or a high-interest savings account paying 2.3%, one of the highest rates currently offered for a high-interest savings account in Canada.
+In year one, the regular savings account will only pay you $25 in interest versus $232 for the high-interest account.
 You’re not striking it rich but the return is eight times higher with the high-interest savings account.

 |End of year||Regular savings account||High-interest savings account|

 The above chart shows how much someone would earn after five years if they went with either the regular savings account at 0.25% or the high-interest savings account at 2.3%.
 As you can see, the high-interest savings account trounces the regular savings account by $1,091.87.

 Most of the difference is due to “simple interest.”
 That’s the different rates of interest when multiplied by the beginning principal.
 However, compound interest certainly plays a role.